-- Any Science or Engineering courses at the 600 level or higher in any department other than chemistry in the Colleges of Arts and Sciences, Agriculture, Human Ecology, or Engineering. - CHM 600 (Scientific Glassblowing), CHM 650 (History of Chemistry), CHM 657 (Inorganic Techniques), CHM 800 (Chemistry in Outer Space and in the Laboratory), CHM 930 (Homogeneous Catalysis).
+- Any Science or Engineering courses at the 600 level or higher in any department other than chemistry in the Colleges of Arts and Sciences, Agriculture, Human Ecology, or Engineering. - CHM 600 (Scientific Glassblowing), CHM 800 (Chemistry in Outer Space and in the Laboratory), CHM 857 (Advanced Inorganic Techniques), CHM 930 (Homogeneous Catalysis).